tholonia/iching_cli/book/intro/content/iching_intro.md

 While there are 64 hexagrams, it is more useful to think of two different sets of 32 pairs of hexagrams.
 The reason this is more useful is that we can consider these 32 pairs as 32 singularities that instantiate in two different forms depending on the context.

-##### Note: For clarity, referring to hexagrams can take the following form of **2䷁*~0~* the *Receptive***, where **2** is the traditional or King Wen number of the hexagram, **䷁** is the hexagram itself, and the small-italic ***~0~*** being the binary value of the hexagrams when yang=1 and yin=0.
+##### Note: For clarity, referring to hexagrams can take the following form of **2䷁*~0~* the *Receptive***, where **2** is the traditional or King Wen number of the hexagram, **䷁** is the hexagram itself, and the small-italic ***~0~*** is the binary value of the hexagrams when yang=1 and yin=0.
 The name, ***Receptive***, is the traditional name, which may differ from the Tholonic I Ching name.
 Unless noted, all the hexagram name in this document are the traditional names.

 For example, take the most basic hexagrams: 2䷁*~0~* the *Receptive*, and 1䷀*~63~* the *Creative*.
 Between these two hexagrams, all other hexagrams exist, so together, as a pair, they represent one state that includes the broadest context that everything exists within.
 Another example is the pair of hexagrams 39䷦*~20~* *Obstruction*, which states, “*When faced with dangerous obstacles it is wise to retreat and prepare accordingly with those of like mind*,” and its opposite, 38䷥*~43~* *Diverging Perspectives* or *Opposition*, which states, “*When opposites meet they must proceed with care, for brusqueness will lead to calamity, but through understanding and cooperation we can change an opposition into a polarity.
 This is how all things come into being*.”

 The *meta* concept here is one of opposites and how they can interact either through polarity as cooperation or conflict.
+We examine these pairs further on, but for now it it useful to keep this concept in mind.

 ## Mapping Trigrams to the Tholonic Model

-*Note: To avoid confusion, a tholonic triple, which is essentially a triangle, is called a “triad” to distinguish from the I Ching trigram.*
+##### *Note: To avoid confusion, a tholonic triple, which is essentially a triangle, is called a “triad” to distinguish from the I Ching’s “trigram”.*

-A tholonic triad is a bit different, but quite compatible with the I Ching trigram.
-Instead of three states that the I Ching defines as beginning, middle, end, or earth, man, heaven, the triad is made of a source and the two polar opposites that emerge from that source, something like a *synthesis* that holds within it its own *thesis* and *antithesis*.
+A tholonic triad is a bit different from, but quite compatible with, the I Ching trigram.
+Instead of three states that the I Ching defines as beginning, middle, end, or earth, man, heaven, the triad is made of a source and the two polar opposites that emerge from that source, something like a *synthesis* that holds within it its own but yet unexpressed   *thesis* and *antithesis*.
 The three lines of a trigram and the three points of a triad correlate with NDC.

-The thologram also has a concept of *upper* and *lower* in that the *upper* trigram of the I Ching, which comes *after* the *lower* trigram, equates nicely to the *child* triad of a tholon, which comes *after* the parent.
+The thologram also has a concept of *upper* and *lower* in that the *upper* trigram of the I Ching, which comes *after* the *lower* trigram, equates nicely to the *child* triad of a tholon, which comes *after* or *within* the parent.
 In other words, the *lower* I Ching trigram is the *parent* triad of the thologram, and the *upper* I Ching trigram is the *child* triad of the tholon.
-We can now see that the final hexagram is perfectly equivalent to a tholon map.
+We can now see that the final hexagram is perfectly equivalent to a 2D tholon map.

 <center><img src='../Images/tri-is-hex.png' style='width:100%'/></center>

 It might seem counterintuitive that the *upper* or *outer* trigrams of the I Ching equate to the smaller embedded triads of the thologram, but in the tholon it is the smallest and most embedded tholons that represent the bleeding edge of reality where new creations are being born, dying, and morphing.
 The farther “up” the thologram, the more fundamental the changes.
 In the thologram, the parent triad is what forms the environment or context for a new negotiated (i.e., stable) instance to come into existence, so the parent triad is the incubator, so to speak, for the yet-to-be-manifest N-state and its own duality.
 The smaller, inner triad inside the parent is where the newly created N-state creates its own environment, which incubates yet another N-state, and so on.
-This is why the I Ching’s *lower* trigram equates to the tholon’s *parent* triad, and the *upper* trigram equates to the child tholon’s instantiated *inner* triad.

-If the thologram recurses inward and not outward, does this mean that all creations exist *within* the initial triad?
-Yes.
-This means that the initial form that everything exists within is a tetrahedron, within which are an infinite number of embedded tetrahedrons across an infinite number of generations.
+If the thologram recurses inward and not outward, does this mean that all creations exist *within* the initial tetrahedron, or tholon, that is created by this primal; parent and child triad?
+Conceptually, yes, within which are an infinite number of embedded tetrahedrons across an infinite number of generations.

-*Note: One interesting detail is when we use the outer triad on the parent level with the inner triad on the child level; all the numbers, as indicated on the image above, for each side equal 9, (1+6+2), (2+4+3), (3+5+1), but if we associated the lower trigram with the inner triad, and the upper trigram with the outer triad, all the numbers for each side equal 12, (4+3+5), (5+1+6), (6+2+4).
-9 is a smaller number and is more efficiently expressed (3<sup>3</sup>) than 12, which means it is “simpler” or has “less resistance” than the larger and more complex 12 (2<sup>2</sup>×3).
-That does not mean other mappings are incorrect, just that this one is the most efficient and therefore more likely to occur.*
+##### Note: One interesting detail is when we use the outer triad on the parent level with the inner triad on the child level; all the numbers, as indicated on the image above, for each side equal 9, (1+6+2), (2+4+3), (3+5+1), but if we associated the lower trigram with the inner triad, and the upper trigram with the outer triad, all the numbers for each side equal 12, (4+3+5), (5+1+6), (6+2+4).
+9 is a smaller number and is more efficiently expressed and is self-similar  (3<sup>3</sup>) unlike 12, which means it has “less resistance” than the larger, less sophisticated, and more complex 12 (2<sup>2</sup>×3 - see appendix for more on this).
+That does not mean other mappings are incorrect, just that this one is the most efficient and therefore more likely to occur.

 ## The Six Stages (I Ching and thologram)